 Mayor’s Subway Fresh Fit Hike, Bike & Paddle Returns Labor Day

-Thousands of hikers, bikers and paddlers will hit the streets and the Ohio River on Labor Day, Sept.
-3, for the 28th Subway Fresh Fit Hike, Bike & Paddle at Waterfront Park.
+Thousands of cyclists, walkers, canoeists and kayakers will hit the streets and the Ohio River on Labor Day, Sept.
+4, for the 26th Subway Fresh Fit Hike, Bike & Paddle at Waterfront Park.

 Paddlers will begin their adventurous five-mile course at 10 a.m., taking their canoes and kayaks through the McAlpine Locks and Dam to the Jaycees Boat Ramp in New Albany.
 Participants will launch their canoes or kayaks at the ramp located at the Harbor Lawn of Waterfront Park.
 Paddlers can drop their boats off at the “Green” parking lot near River Road and Witherspoon Street from 7:30 – 9:30 a.m.

 Police and safety boats will be nearby during the paddling activity, and all participants will have assistance if needed in launching their canoe or kayak.
-Safe paddling instruction and demonstrations will take place in the harbor area of the Great Lawn.
-Paddle participants must wear a life jacket and carry a noise-making device.
+Paddle participants must wear a life jacket and carry a noise making device.

 After the event, TARC will offer a shuttle service for paddlers to retrieve their vehicles at the launch site.

 For cyclists, a 9.5-mile route will leave Waterfront Park and go west through the Portland Stroll District and head back to Waterfront Park.
 Turnoffs will provide cycling routes as short as two miles.

 The hiking route, which is wheelchair-accessible, will take walkers west along the waterfront, along portions of the Riverwalk and wharf to 10th Street and back.
 Walkers can bring their dogs on the hike, but must keep them on a leash and pick up waste, as required by law.